moisonmaxime/Super-OOP-Bros/readme.md

 - Hitboxes need to print the Green tubes (the BMP is already in sprites-work)

+- Floor needs to be printed as a hitbox (The floor BMP is in the directory)

 - Instead of bird exploding, we need the bird to do a different animation when it dies.

 - Maybe some audio?